-The increase in organic sales was attributable to both the T&E and Consumables segments and was primarily due to strong performance in volumes for CAD/CAM, Equipment & Instruments, and Healthcare products globally, as well as a benefit from price increases.
-These drivers were offset by the continued impact of supply chain constraints affecting the ability to fulfill orders for certain Equipment & Instruments and Consumables products, the impact of COVID-19 variants on demand from patient traffic in China, and weaker performance in the United States as explained below.
+The decrease in organic sales was attributable primarily to weaker performance in the United States, the impact of supply chain constraints affecting the ability to fulfill orders for certain Equipment & Instruments, CAD/CAM and Consumables products, and the impact of COVID-19 variants on demand from patient traffic in certain markets.
+The decline in sales volume was partly offset by strong performance in the Implants business and a benefit from price increases implemented in the prior quarter.